jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/pii-leakage-whitehat/index.md

 devices.

-Such sensitive information can also be categorized as personally identifiable information or `PII`.
+Such sensitive information can also be categorized as personally identifiable information or PII.
 This information may include the real name, alias, account name, actual address, IP address, email address, social security number, passport, driver’s license number, and some other data.